kstenerud/concise-encoding/ce-structure.md

 #### Custom Types

 Unless the schema specifies otherwise, custom types are compared byte-by-byte, with no other consideration to their contents.
-Custom text values cannot be compared with custom binary values unless the receiver can understand the custom type.
+Custom text values **MUST NOT** be compared with custom binary values unless the receiver understands the custom type.

 #### Strings